frankiefy/CV/README.md

 #### Problem Solver

-My ability to extract seemingly big challenges into smaller tasks that are well defined and achievable has greatly improved my organisation and efficiency when working on projects at Makers Academy.
-When handling smaller problems such as errors and bugs I aim to employ the best possible debugging processes.
+My ability to convert seemingly big challenges into smaller tasks that are well defined and achievable has greatly improved my organisation and efficiency when working on projects at Makers Academy.
+When handling smaller problems, such as errors and bugs, I aim to employ the best possible debugging processes.
 It's due to this I have been able to push the boundaries of how far I can go into the unknown with my work and still come out the other side with a great result!
 Eg. [DevLinQ chrome extension](https://github.com/pedrocastanheira77/devlinq)

 #### Fast Learner

-As a junior developer I believe the speed at which I can learn new skills is very important.
-One of my proudest achievements at Makers Academy was to learn Javascript, Jquery, Jasmine, AJAX and APIs for a project and build it, in 5 days: [Thermostat](https://github.com/frankiefy/Thermo).
+As a junior developer I believe the speed at which I learn new skills is important.
+One of my proudest achievements at Makers Academy was to learn Javascript, Jquery, Jasmine, AJAX and APIs for a project and build it in only 5 days: [Thermostat](https://github.com/frankiefy/Thermo).
 I have become a faster learner due to Makers Academy teaching me to be a knowledge worker; to know how to find the answer quickly and precisely with no starting information.

 | Project   | Description | Technologies |